mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 * Allow Kerberos based authentication to co-exist with client certificate based authentication on the same HTTP server and port.

+* Support the apache2 web server.
+> **TODO**: we also anticipate support for nginx, however no work has been done for that yet.

 * Introduce no new hard dependencies.
 The gssapi, ffi, and ruby-net-ldap gems are used, but only required when configured.